 Bucking is the term used for cutting a fallen tree to the desired log size.
 WARNING: Do not stand on the log being cut.
 Any portion can roll causing loss of footing and control.
-Do not stand ing in injury and/or damage to the saw. downhill of the log being cut.
+Do not stand downhill of the log being cut.
 IMPORTANT POINTS

-- It is important to make sure your footing is firm and your weight is evenly distrib-uted on both feet.
-When possible, the log should be raised and supported by use of limbs, logs, or blocks.

-• Cut only one log at a time. - Cut shattered wood very carefully; sharp pieces of wood could be flung toward operator. - Use a sawhorse to cut small logs.
+- It is important to make sure your footing is firm and your weight is evenly distributed on both feet.
+When possible, the iog should be raised and supported by use of limbs, logs, or blocks. - Cut only one log at a time. - Cut shattered wood very carefully; sharp pieces of wood could be flung toward operator. - Use a sawhorse to cut small logs.
 Never allow another person to hold the log while cutting and never hold the log with your leg or foot. - Do not cut in an area where logs, limbs, and roots are tangled.
-Drag logs - into a clear area before cutting them.
-When "cutting through", to maintain complete control, release the cutting pressure near the end of the cut without loosening your grip on the chain saw handles. - Don't let the chain contact the ground. - After completing the cut, wait for the saw chain to stop before you move the chain saw. - · Always stop the motor before moving from tree to tree.
+Drag logs into a clear area before cutting them. - When "cutting through", to maintain complete control, release the cutting pressure near the end of the cut without loosening your grip on the chain saw handles. - Don't let the chain contact the ground. - After completing the cut, wait for the saw chain to stop before you move the chain saw. - Always stop the motor before moving from tree to tree.